hanrattyjen/CV/README.md

 #### Makers Academy (September - December 2016)

+Makers Academy instills valuable qualities on their students during their time on the course.
+These include vital skills such as teamwork and communication, independant problem-solving and and best practise.

+##### Non-technical skills

-* Instead of being taught a language (which we of course are), we are also seen as language-agnostic and taught **how** to learn a language and write clean, readable code.
+Instead of formally being taught a language (although of course we do learn Ruby & Javascript during the course), we are also seen as language-agnostic and taught **how** to learn a language and write clean, readable code.

-* We are also involved in teamwork, code reviews, best practice, TDD, agile, communication, delivering value to a user - and, most importantly, independent problem-solving.
+We are also involved in agile development, test-driven development and behaviour-driven developemen and delivering value to a user and had code reviews, either as part of a large group or in smaller groups.

+As well as my coding skills improving massively in the past 3 months, so has my ability to learn.
+How I approach new problems and how I can communicate those to other people has been refined so much and I'm much more comfortable expressing my ideas.

+Given how far I've come in the past 16 weeks, I'm very excited to see what I can achieve in the next 16 weeks, 16 months and beyond.

+##### Communication

+I've met so many new people from Makers Academy.
+I assumed that a remote course would make for a solitary experience, but I was incredibly wrong.

+The use of XP practices meant that we were assigned a new pair partner every single day.
+This was quite a daunting thought at the start of the course but it is something that I really got a lot out of and I think it helped progress our learning a lot more than if we were on our own.

+##### Technical skills

 * Fundamentals of Object Oriented Programming.
-* Self-sufficient, can ask for help when needed.
 * Ruby, Sinatra, Rails, JavaScript, Node.js, AJAX, JQuery, HTML, CSS, Git.
 * REST APIs
 * Microservices architectures